 You can also fertilize strawberry plants with compost or manure.
 Compost and manure are slow-release fertilizers that will provide nutrients to the plants over a long period of time.
 It is important to avoid over-fertilizing strawberries.
 Too much fertilizer can lead to leaf growth at the expense of fruit production.
 It is also important to water the plants well after fertilizing.

-Here are some additional tips for fertilizing strawberry plants:
+Here are some additional tips for fertilizing your strawberry plants: